Create a B2 Article

 Eat well and move more

 In my opinion, eating well is the first step.
-Try to include fruit, vegetables and water in your daily routine.
-You don’t need a strict diet—just avoid junk food most of the time.
+Include fruit, vegetables and water in your daily routine.
+Exercise is just as important—even walking with friends counts.

-Rest and balance matter too
+Rest and balance

 Believe it or not, sleep plays a big role in your health.
 If you sleep too little, you’ll feel tired and stressed.
-And don’t forget to take breaks and enjoy your free time.

-✍️ Article B2 – Ejemplo 10
+✍️ Article B2 – Example 10

 You have seen this question on a student website: